 We are going to look at a very specific set of tips on how to master the guitar.
 These specific strategies are in the realm of ‘Psychology & Neuroscience to learn the guitar better.’

-Why do we need to take this approach?
+Why do we need to take this brain-based approach?
 Because many guitarists spend time practicing inefficiently.
 Here are a few examples:

 - Practice 3-4 hours straight every day

 - Repeat a specific lick till you nail it, only to spend 3 weeks barely improving

 - Mentally prescribe “Practice more” when one is stuck – without knowing what the precise problem is

 - Practice one category over and over again till default improvisation skills become restrained and limited to that category

 - Spend 2 years learning chord transitions and still not execute them well